Accounting Careers Overview

 The DeVry University Career Advantage

 Whether you are looking to attend a traditional campus or an online university, DeVry University is the place where you can gain the skills, credentials, and respect you need to succeed the accounting world.
 The proof is in the numbers.
-For the year ending with the October '09 graduates, 91% of U.S. DeVry Business Administration graduates were employed in their field at an average salary of $38,553 (Of graduates who actively pursued and obtained employment and those who were already employed in education-related careers within 180 days of graduation.)
+In 2012, 90% of DeVry University graduates actively seeking employment had careers in their field within 6 months of graduation.*

 1 Bureau of Labor Statistics, Occupational Outlook Handbook, 2010-11 Edition, Accountants and Auditors, http://www.bls.gov/oco/ocos001.htm.